EastonLee/TodoPomo/README.md

 * `todopomo.break_duarion`: the duration of a Break in minutes, the default is 5
 * `todopomo.long_break_duarion`: the duration of a long Break in minutes, the default is 15
 * `todopomo.counter_to_long_break`: number of regular breaks before a long break, the default is 3
-* `todopomo.todo_file`: full path to the todo task file, when left blank, the default setting ~/.everything.todo is picked.
+* `todopomo.todo_file`: full path to the todo task file, when left blank, the default setting ~/.everything.todo is picked
 * `todopomo.tasks_file`: full path to the tasks.json file, when left blank, the default setting ~/.todopomo.json is picked
 * `todopomo.sound_file`: relative path to the background white noise file, set black to cancel sound, the default is "sounds/rain_with_thunder.wav"
+* `todopomo.reminder`: if enable a popup to remind you of continuing next task

+## Source Code

+Fork, Issue, PR are all welcome on [GitHub](https://github.com/easton042/TodoPomo).

 ## Credits